Glossary

 Cervical mucus that impedes the natural progress of sperm through the cervical canal.

-The hormone produced in early pregnancy which keeps the corpus luteum producing progesterone.
+The hormone produced in early pregnancy which keeps the corpus luteum producing progesterone to preserve a pregnancy.
 Also used via injection to trigger ovulation after some fertility treatments, and used in men to stimulate testosterone production.

 A combination of the hormones FSH and LH, which is extracted from the urine of post-menopausal women.
 Used to induce ovulation in several fertility treatments.